 6. Keep your hands off your face.
 Avoid touching your face or propping your cheek or chin on your hands.
 Not only can you spread bacteria, you can also irritate the already inflamed facial skin.
 Never pick or pop pimples with your fingers, as it can lead to infection and scarring.

 7. Stay out of the sun.
-The sun's ultraviolet rays can increase inflammation and redness.
+The sun's ultraviolet rays can increase inflammation and redness, and can cause post-inflammatory hyperpigmentation (dark discoloration).
 Some acne medications may make your skin more sensitive to sunlight.
 Limit your time in the sun, especially between the hours of 10 a.m. and 2 p.m., and wear protective clothing, such as a long-sleeved shirt, pants, and a broad-brimmed hat.
 Whether you have pimples or not, always apply sunscreen with SPF 30 or higher at least 20 minutes before sun exposure.
 Look for "noncomedogenic" on the sunscreen label to make new pimples less likely.
 Read the ingredients on the product label to know what you're putting on your skin.

 9. Exercise daily.
 Regular exercise is good for your whole body, including your skin.
 When you exercise, avoid wearing clothing or using exercise equipment that rubs your skin and may cause irritation.
 Shower or bathe right after exercise.